OpenEnergyPlatform/academy/docs/courses/10_scenario_bundle.md

 # 10 - What is a scenario bundle and how to create one
 THIS COURSE IS UNDER DEVELOPMENT

-## For whom is this trainin and what can you learn?
+## For whom is this training and what can you learn?

 :oep-icon-info: **This course is aimed at researchers, no matter whether you have programming skills or not, who want**